RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Favorable contract terms
 Answer: A.

-Crypto-shredding is for secure sanitization, not portability.
+**Crypto-shredding is for secure sanitization**, not portability.
 The other methods all enhance portability.

 ### Question # 6 - When implementing a digital rights management (DRM) solution in a cloud environment, which of the following does not pose an additional challenge for the cloud customer?
 A. Users might be required to install a DRM agent on their local devices.